Need to stock up on dairy-free food for a storm or a lockdown or something else?

 We are doing a little of both.

-we are hitting up these dairy-free frozen chicken nuggets.
+we hit up these dairy-free frozen chicken nuggets.

 I know you’ll want the ingredients so here they are!